vekatze/neut/book/src/preliminaries.md

 }
 ```

-Rewrite the file to something like below:
+Rewrite the file to something like the below:

 ```neut
 define main(): i64 {